sebastian-plata/jsmastery_project-3/README.md

 **Time stamp: 7:58:00**

-# What I learned from the Billing section
+# What I learned from the Billing & CardDeal section

 **Tailwind style rules that manage RWD**